 - Secured Commercial Papers – It is also known as Asset-Backed Commercial Papers (ABCP) and assured by other financial assets.

-Student might also want to know: What is Stock Exchange?
+Students might also want to check: What is Stock Exchange?

 Advantages of Commercial Paper

 - Contributes Funds – It contributes extra funds as the cost of the paper to the issuing company is cheaper than the loans of the commercial bank.

 - Flexible – It has a high liquidity value and flexible maturity range giving it extra flexibility.